EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 Udacity asked about the following query.
 What if you don't like sessions that are workshops and don't like sessions after 7 pm.
 The problem here is that there are two inequality filters on two different properties.
-One of the restricts of Datastore is that an inequality filter can only be applied to at most one propertry in a query to the Datastore.
+One of the restricts of Datastore is that an inequality filter can only be applied to at most one property in a query to the Datastore.

 ### A solution
 One solution would be to split the problem into two queries, one for the session type and one for the start time.
 This will produce two lists of keys, which can be turned into [Phython sets][8] as keys are unique.
-We can then get the intersection of these to sets with `intersection` method or the equlaivant `&` operator.
+We can then get the intersection of these to sets with `intersection` method or the equivalent `&` operator.
 The result will be sessions that are not workshops and before 7 pm.
 This solution has been implemented in the method `conference.getNonWorkshopSessionsBefore7`.